JPLOpenSource/fprime-sw-Rel1.0/node-clientView/openmct-tutorial-installed/README.md

         openmct.setAssetPath('node_modules/openmct/dist');
         openmct.install(openmct.plugins.LocalStorage());
         openmct.install(openmct.plugins.MyItems());
+        openmct.install(openmct.plugins.UTCTimeSystem());
+        openmct.time.clock('local', {start: -15 * 60 * 1000, end: 0});
         openmct.install(openmct.plugins.Espresso());
-        openmct.install(openmct.plugins.UTCTimeSystem());

         openmct.start();
     </script>
 </body>
 </html>
 ```

 We have provided a basic server for the purpose of this tutorial, which will act as a web server as well as a telemetry source.
+This server is for demonstration purposes only.
+The Open MCT web client can be hosted on any http server.

-If the serer is not already running, run it now -
+If the server is not already running, run it now -

 ```
 npm start